 New ministry leaders were trained, churches near schools lacking campus ministries were reached out to, and within the first few years new ministries were established from coast to coast.

-First Full-Time Employees Hired
+First Full-Time CMU Employees

 In 2010, the Park Plaza Church of Christ in Tulsa, OK agreed to assist with Lynn & Carol Stringfellow's transition into full-time employment with CMU.